Doing Your Homework

 "Six weeks ago, he cursed the aide.
 The school filed charges against him for 'sexual misconduct.'
 He has been at home since.
 A teacher comes to the house 2 or 3 times a week for about an hour.
 He receives little or no instruction and none of the related services (speech therapy, occupational therapy) in his IEP.
 What can we do?"

-As the school year winds down, we are receiving many emails from parents and teachers about children who are being suspended, expelled and sent home from school for long periods of time.
+Every week, we receive emails from parents and teachers about children who are being suspended, expelled and sent home from school for weeks or months.

 An eleven-year old child with autism is charged with sexual misconduct and is suspended from school for six weeks?
 It is clear that this child's behaviors are symptoms of a larger problem that needs to be addressed.
 Putting him out of school will not address these problems.